 About me . . .

 I, on the other hand, am the impulsive do-er, the jumper, the one tugging us out of our comfort zones and challenging us to embrace a life of sheer surprise.
 I am the pursuer of stories, a wanderer, a tomboy who prefers hiking boots over heels and dirt instead of make-up.
 I am a fierce nature protector and overemotional animal lover.
 I am a learner, an idealist embarker but most of all I am a seeker, forever a seeker.

-In the end though, we are one American girl, one English bloke; we have one dog and one cat (which we call our ‘pup-kit’); but together, we have one soul of a seeker.
+In the end, we are one American girl and one English bloke; we have one dog and two cats (nicknamed our ‘pup-kit-cat’); but together, we have one soul of a seeker.

 So that’s our story.
-Thanks for stopping in — We are both humbled and honored.
+Thanks for stopping in — We are both humbled and honored you came.